12 Mistakes that will make you awful at day trading

 5 – Stick With Only Stocks

 Think about this for a minute.
 Why do you think it’s called a stock market?
 Why do you think it attracts day trading?
 That’s because day traders are interested in stocks.
 Some may say that you should mix it up a titch.
 You know, throw in Forex, options and some futures.
 That’s for pansies.
+Even penny stocks are more fun than those.
 When you day trade stocks, just do that.
 Then maybe someone will pick up on your moves.

 6 – Always Second Guess Yourself